LunCoSim/lunco-sim/docs/Articles/NFT-Blueprints.md

 NFT could represent a patent or something similar, while binding legally ownership (actually a more complecx structures could emerage), and making royalties onchain.

+NFT-blueprints as regular NFTs should store only metadata, like hashes and links to e.g. IPFS.

+NFT-blueprints could reference each other, creating chains of NFTs for value distribution, and reminding the way how spacecrafyts design based on Systems-subsystems-components approach.

+NFT-blueprints could be utilized not just for Space missions, but for any robotic/hardware projects.

 ### Web3 native mechanics

 1. Retroactive funding
 2. Chains of NFTs
 3. Fragmented ownership of NFTs
 4. Onchain attestation and reputation

+### Onchain reputation

+It'll emerge naturally

 ## Why to put design on chain?